 One of the most revolutionary truths I discovered was to become aware I no longer live my life (self) existing autonomously from God.
 God is no longer “out there,” sought after time and time again; He is here (present) with me.
 God is not just in heaven but residing with you and me here and now.
 Scripture states the bread of heaven came down to us (Jn.
 6:33).
 The incarnation of the living Christ unveiled the sustenance of life in real flesh and blood.

 The Eternal Christ is now the head of a new family of sons and daughters of God.
 The Holy Spirit indwells our bodies with the love of God.
-God came to tabernacle with us, dwell with us, to restore us, and it cannot be a more straightforward message.
+God came to tabernacle with us, to dwell with us, to restore us, and it cannot be a more straightforward message.
 He offers us His presence and life here and now and forever.
 The kingdom of God is the active presence of Christ in our lives moment by moment experienced in the Eternal Now and forever.

 Image via Pixabay